 Post-processing of an ensemble?
 We thank the reviewer for pointing out this concern.
 The ensemble of parameters produced by JuPOETs does not require significant post-processing.
 JuPOETs produces an archive of parameters of different Pareto ranks that can be sampled directly to calculate model performance on training or prediction data sets.
 As shown by the second example, the overall archive contained parameter solutions that performed better or worse on specific objectives, but collectively gave a consensus performance.
 To isolate sets for a specific objective one simply needs to sort the error archive.
 We believe this is an acceptable post-processing burden for the user.

 However, there are cases where other minor post-processing steps may also be required.
 The most likely of these results from combining archives estimated from multiple initial parameter guesses.
 JuPOETs returns an archive of parameter solutions, parameter solution ranks, and the associated error of each solution in the parameter, rank and error archives, respectively.
 However, if JuPOETs is run from multiple starting locations, and the archives from each of these runs is combined into a single collective archive, the combined parameter rank archive may become invalid.
 In these cases, it is required to re-rank the parameters using the combined error archive.
 To facilitate this, the internal ranking function is exposed to the user.
-To make this point more clear, we have updated the text to make the user aware of this case, and to describe how to access the ranking function.
+To make this point clearer, we have updated the text to make the user aware of this case, and to describe how to access the ranking function.